wkh237/react-native-fetch-blob/README.md

 <img src="img/android-notification2.png" width="256">

-If you want to display a notification when the file is completely download to storage (as the above) or make the downloaded file visible in "Downloads" app.
+If you need to display a notification upon the file is downloaded to storage (as the above) or make the downloaded file visible in "Downloads" app.
 You have to add some options to `config`.

 ```js
 RNFetchBlob.config({